Knocking Back the Politics Dividing Your Community: Door by Door, Street by Street

 - The cost of living is relentless.

-- Growing up poor isn’t inevitable, it’s political.
+- Growing up poor is not inevitable, it is political.

 From Frustration to Power

 Many people feel stuck.
-They’re angry, but not sure where to direct it.
-That’s where organised solidarity matters.
+They are angry but not sure where to direct it.
+That is where organised solidarity matters.

 When neighbours see:

 It chips away at the idea that nothing works.
-We don’t promise instant fixes.
+We do not promise instant fixes.
 We offer something more powerful: a way to act together.
 Door by door.
 Street by street.
 We can replace helplessness with organisation, isolation with solidarity, anger without direction with power that wins.